-Even though you are attentive to your ventilation and air conditioning systems with proper maintenance and care, they probably won’t last more than about 15 years to 20 Years.
+Even though you are attentive to your ventilation and air conditioning systems with proper maintenance and care, they probably won’t last more than about 15 to 20 years.
 Heat pumps average a little less due to year round use.
-Thermostats typically last the duration of the system, but because to new “Smart Stats” can save on operating costs it would pay to upgrade to an energy saving thermostat if your current one is not programmable.
+Thermostats typically last the duration of the system, but because our new “Smart Stats” can save on operating costs, it would pay to upgrade to an energy saving thermostat if your current one is not programmable.
 These numbers seem consistent regardless of the climate you live in.

 When it does come time to look at a replacement system, things have changed dramatically, with much improved efficiency and additional comfort options.

 Get the Most Out of the Unit You Have

 Replacement can be expensive, so do everything you can to get as much out of your unit as possible.
 Here are some suggestions:

 - Keep the condenser clean and clear of shrubbery, leaves, etc.

 - Keep your outside AC unit cool, so it doesn’t have to work as hard by planting shrubs between it and the sun,(maintain several feet clearance around unit)

 - Change the filters every two months

 - Do not cover the cool air vents with furniture.
 Allow the air to flow normally throughout your home

 - Get regular annual maintenance checks and cleaning from a professional